 The genome science poster.
-A numan genome map for every nome, (downloadable from repulsive mext go, przoudi uzo We produce science communication tools such as this to convey scientific information to non-specialists, and we are also studying ethical, legal and social issues arising from bioscience research.
+A numan genome map for every nome, (downloadate from intguistive met.go.gi/20061025) We produce science communication tools such as this to convey scientific information to non-specialists, and we are also studying ethical, legal and social issues arising from bioscience research.